 Teaching and supervision

 Starting in fall semester 2014 (HS14), I have been giving the last lecture in the programming techniques for computational linguistics series (PCL III), in HS15 together with Peter Makarov and in HS16 with Fabio Rinaldi.
 This lecture is centered around designing and implementing interactive applications (in contrast to processing pipelines) with complex data structures.
 Another key aspect of the lecture is software development in teams employing version control.

 In spring semester 2014 (FS14), Martin Volk and I held a research seminar about methods and tools for large parallel corpora.

-I (co-)supervised these students:
+I (co-)supervised and worked with these students: